pietervdvn/AspectedRouting/AspectedRouting/Format.md

-# Functions
+# Building a profile

-- `$funcName` indicates a builtin function
-- `#parameter` indicates a configurable parameter

-A profile is a function which maps a set of tags onto a value.
-It is basically Haskell, except that functions can have _multiple_ types.
-During typechecking, some types will turn out not to be possible and they will dissappear, potentially fixing the implementation of the function itself.

-# Injected tags

-Aspects can use the following (extra) tags:

-- `_direction` is the value to indicate if the traveller goes forward or backwards.
-It is not available when calculating the 'oneway' field
-- `access` will become the value calculated in the field `access` (not available to calculate access)
-- `oneway` will become the value calculated in the field `oneway` (not available to calculate access and speed)
+A profile is a .json-file, which consists of a few metadatafields (which are simple strings), some expressions to calculate values based on tags, a list of parameters with their default values and a list of profiles containing the actual parameter value for that profile.

 # Vehicle.json

-- Metdata: these tags will be copied to the routerdb, but can not be used for routeplanning.
+- Metadata: these tags will be copied to the routerdb, but can not be used for routeplanning.
 A prime example is `name` (the streetname), as it is useful for routeplanning but very useful for navigation afterwards
 - vehicletypes: used for turn restrictions, legacy for use with itinero 1.0
 - defaults: a dictionary of `{"#paramName": "value"}`, used in determining the weight of an edge. note: the `#` has to be included
 - `access` is a field in the vehicle file.
 It should be an expression returning a string.
 If (and only if) this string is `no`, the way will be marked as not accessible and no more values will be calculated.
 All other values are regarded as being accessible.
 When calculated, the tag `access` with the calculated value is written into the tag table for the other aspects to use.